aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/retrieve-calendar-info/_index.md

 title: "How to Use Aspose.Tasks to Retrieve MS Project Calendar Info"
 linktitle: Retrieve Calendar Info in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: "Learn how to use Aspose.Tasks to extract project calendar details from Microsoft Project files using Java.
+description: "Learn how to use aspose and Aspose.Tasks to extract project calendar details from Microsoft Project files using Java.
 Step‑by‑step guide with code examples."
 weight: 14
 url: /java/project-file-operations/retrieve-calendar-info/
-date: 2025-12-20
+date: 2026-03-27
 ---

 {{< blocks/products/pf/main-wrap-class >}}